YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

         We __do not__ recommended to use this feature.
 It is working in progress and has known issues.<br>
         This feature also maybe remove in the future. __Do not__ touch this unless you know what you are doing!

-50. Maximum amount of dropped items to stack.
+50. Maximum number of dropped items to stack.
 51. Maximum count of items to drop when container is destroyed.
 52. This section contains options to adjust knockback related behaviors.
 53. Whether the snowball can knockback players.